-The fork caps can be modified or changed to add preload/compression adjuster.
+Fork caps can be modified or changed to add preload (compression adjuster.

-Dust seals can be modified changed or removed providing the fork remains totally oil-sealed.
+Dust seals may be modified, changed or removed if the fork remains totally oil-sealed.

 Any quality and quantity of oil can be used in the front forks.